7m4mon/python-netlify-folder-deployer/README.md

 - Fully automated ZIP packaging and upload
 - Supports both draft (`preview`) and production deployment
 - Logs progress to the console for transparency
+- Includes `check_ascii_filenames_in_folder.py` — a helper script to scan for non-ASCII filenames before deployment.

 ## 🛠 Requirements